kaf99/spree_razorpay/README.md

 ## Installation (Traditional)

-1. Add this your Gemfile with this line:
+1. Add this to your Gemfile with this line:

     ```ruby
-    gem 'spree_razorpay', git: 'https://github.com/umeshravani/spree_razorpay'
+    gem 'spree_razorpay_checkout'
     ```

 2. Install the Gem using Bundle Install: